Many people following a low carb diet might question whether Quest chips are suitable for a keto regimen.1

 Are Quest Chips Healthy?

 Finding out whether Quest chips are healthy can help dieters learn whether they can include this keto food in their diet.
-Just because the answer is yes to “are Quest chips keto approved?”, this snack is still a processed food that contains ingredients such as preservatives, so it is not a classically healthy food.
+While Quest chips are indeed keto-approved, they remain a processed snack containing preservatives and other additives, meaning they don’t qualify as classically healthy food.

 It is important to note, however, working treats into an everyday life is important because deprivation of certain foods or food groups can potentially cause harm, such as binge eating.